bt-nguyen/simple-bank/README.md

 # simple-bank
-simple bank account in python
+This is a simple bank account program developed in Python 3.

+This program can withdraw, deposit, and print balances corresponding to the account owner.